pste/jap/README.md

 $("#jap").jap("enqueue", {src: "http://127.0.0.1/Get?num=3"});
 $("#jap").jap("play");
 ```
-A custom layout can also be used, to customize the container.
-In the jap there are these controls (with their container):
+A custom layout can also be used, to maximize customization.
+In the jap these are the controls (with their container):
 ```
 control  |  css class |  container (css class)
 ---------|------------|-------------